htrajan/ht-drawsteel/Bestiary/Demon Chorogaunt.md

 | Keywords: Magic, Ranged | Type: Villain Action 2 |
 | Distance: Ranged 10     | Target: One ally       |

 Effect: The chorogaunt kills the target, and each other ally gains an edge on attacks until the end of the round.
-You gain VP equal to the number of heroes.
+The Director gains malice equal to the number of heroes.

 **Running Cacophony**